 Save time when you arrive at auditions!
 Print and complete our Audition Form in advance.
 (TIP: if possible, print your completed form on colored paper – pink for females and blue for males)

-CAST REQUIREMENTS – Large, culturally diverse, adult and teen (ages 16 and up) cast – see character descriptions below
+CAST REQUIREMENTS – 5 adult women of various ages – see character descriptions below

 Where?
 Mount Wachusett Community College, room 182

 When?
 Tuesday, July 19 at Wednesday, July 20 at 7PM.
 Callbacks on Thursday, July 20 at 7PM (if needed)

 Performance Dates: October 7, 8, 14, 15 at 8:00PM; October 16 at 2:00pm